Estate Planning in Texas: What You Need to Know

 What is an Estate Plan?

 A comprehensive estate plan is made up of several legal documents that work together to provide clarity, protection, and peace of mind.
-Each document serves a specific purpose, and together they create a strong foundation for safeguarding your wishes and caring for the people you love.
-Common components include:
+Each document serves a distinct purpose, and together they create a strong foundation for protecting your wishes and caring for the people who matter most to you.
+Common components of a Texas estate plan include:

 Last Will and Testament – Your will is the cornerstone of your estate plan.
 It outlines who will receive your property, money, and personal belongings after your death.
 It also allows parents to designate guardians for their minor children.
 Without a will, your estate will be distributed according to Texas intestacy laws, which may not reflect your true wishes.